- Support for Schools

 In Church of England schools, where pupils and staff come from all faiths and none, Religious Education (RE) is a highly valued academic subject that enables understanding of how religion and belief affect our lives.

-The Chelmsford Dicoesan Board of Education believes that RE enables pupils to develop religious and theological literacy.
-For pupils in our church schools being religiously literate means that they will have the ability to hold balanced and well-informed conversations about religion and worldviews.
+The Chelmsford Diocesan Board of Education (CBDE) believes that RE enables pupils to develop religious literacy the ability to hold informed and balanced conversations about religion and beliefs.